Definition of employee engagement

-The best platforms make running complex analysis easy, whether it’s identifying the key drivers of engagement or automatically surfacing the actions that have the biggest impact on engagement.
+The best staff engagement platforms make running complex analysis easy, whether it’s identifying the key drivers of engagement or automatically surfacing the actions that have the biggest impact on engagement.

-The best platforms also map the results back to the organisational hierarchy, it’s all delivered straight to managers’ inboxes so they can get stuck in immediately and start improving things for their teams.
+The best platforms also map the results back to the organisational hierarchy, delivering them straight to managers’ inboxes so they can get stuck in immediately and start improving things for their teams.

-The best way to improve employee engagement is by taking action on the insights.
-Here’s how to make sure your employee engagement insights result in real change and improvements for your people
+The best way to boost employee engagement is by taking action on the insights.
+Here’s how to make sure your employee engagement insights result in meaningful change and improvements in employee performance for your people.

-There’s a science to improving employee engagement.
-But unfortunately, there’s no cookie-cutter approach — it all comes down to understanding your key drivers and company context so you can take action to improve what will have the biggest impact.
+There’s a science to improving levels of employee engagement.
+But unfortunately, there’s no simple cookie-cutter approach — it all comes down to understanding your key drivers and company context so you can take action to improve what will have the biggest impact.

-There are two ways to approach your improvements – changes at an organizational level, and changes within individual teams.
+There are two strategies you can use to approach your improvements – create changes at an organisational level and changes within individual teams.

 In most cases, you’ll need to do both.